-- 8.24.13 Where coastal access rights are newly introduced to abandoned mineral workings, this may trigger a review by the owner or operator (or person entitled to work the mine or quarry) of any risks to the public from abandoned workings.
-Annex O of our relevant authority guidance outlines the relevant statutory requirements.
-Where the land manager indicates that he carries out (or is willing to carry out) appropriate informal management to secure compliance with such obligations, we may take the view that these steps are adequate to address a particular concern.
-Such steps may include: - fencing to prevent people from falling into a quarry; - caps, plugs or grills at the entrances of abandoned mines; and - measures to ensure the stability of disused tips. - 8.24.14 Many hazards at abandoned workings are visible and their nature is obvious to anyone approaching them.
+- 8.23.14 Many hazards at abandoned workings are visible and their nature is obvious to anyone approaching them.
 Intervention may be necessary where hazards are known to exist that may not be readily apparent to visitors.
 Such situations could include overgrown and unsecured mine entrances, unstable tips, or disused quarries with steep, crumbling slopes above vertical drops.
-Precautions may also need to be taken where the deterioration of the roof of a mine has left the land susceptible to crown holes appearing. - 8.24.15 The need for intervention in these circumstances will depend to some extent on the context provided by the surrounding landscape.
-Where the hazard is not visible to a person approaching it, but its nature is in keeping with other, natural landscape features nearby - as, for example, an abandoned quarry in a landscape of rugged hills or cliffs - it is reasonable to expect visitors to be prepared for the hazard, and intervention is therefore unlikely to be necessary to manage the risk. - 8.24.16 Where the hazard is out of character with the surroundings as, for example, a steep quarry set in rolling downs the following factors are likely to be relevant in deciding whether and, if so, to what extent intervention is necessary: - The extent and effectiveness of existing informal management measures. - The ease to which the public, and in particular unaccompanied children, can access the site and its proximity to the trail; remote sites are likely to attract people who are willing to accept a greater degree of risk than those people who use sites close to car parks, settlements, public transport routes and access infrastructure. - The location of mine openings; even where the locations of entrances and openings are obvious, they may occasionally pose a significant risk to the public if they are located on a popular route, such as the coastal trail.
-Conversely, an
+Precautions may also need to be taken where the deterioration of the roof of a mine has left the land susceptible to crown holes101 appearing. - 8.23.15 The need for intervention in these circumstances will depend to some extent on the context provided by the surrounding landscape.
+Where the hazard is not visible to a person approaching it, but its nature is in keeping with other, natural landscape features nearby as, for example, an abandoned quarry in a landscape of rugged hills or cliffs it is reasonable to expect visitors to be prepared for the hazard, and intervention is therefore unlikely to be necessary to manage the risk. - 8.23.16 Where the hazard is out of character with the surroundings as, for example, a steep quarry set in rolling downs the following factors are likely to be relevant in deciding whether and, if so, to what extent intervention is necessary: - The extent and effectiveness of existing informal management measures. - The ease to which the public, and in particular unaccompanied children, can access the site and its proximity to the trail; remote sites are likely to attract people who are willing to accept a greater degree of risk than those people who use sites close to car parks, settlements, public transport routes and access infrastructure. - The location of mine openings; even where the locations of entrances and openings are obvious, they may occasionally pose a significant risk to the public if they are located on a popular route, such as the coastal trail.
+Conversely, an opening situated in a place where people are very unlikely to go (such as in dense vegetation) may not pose a significant risk even if it is concealed, provided that people have been warned about the danger of leaving the path.